 Our industry is highly competitive, and our customers have numerous alternatives for leasing antenna space.
-Some of our competitors, such as national wireless carriers that allow collocation on their towers, are larger and have greater financial resources than we do, while other competitors are in weak financial condition or may have lower return on investment criteria than we do.
+Some of our competitors are larger and have greater financial resources than we do, while other competitors are in weak financial condition or may have lower return on investment criteria than we do.
 Competitive pricing pressures for tenants on towers from these competitors could adversely affect our lease rates and services income.